-With respect to the execution time, we observed a similar behavior when we solved numerous other instances of the problem, either on the same (7-attribute) lattice or on 13or 15-attribute lattices.
-For the instances on the 13-attribute lattice, the execution time for solving the corresponding OVIP model ranged from 0.05 seconds (for an instance with 2 input queries) to 0.59 seconds (for an instance with 20 input queries), while the execution time for HHRU on the same collection of instances ranged from 2 seconds (for an instance with 2 input queries) to 265 seconds (for an instance with only 10 input queries).
-Comparable numbers when we used OVIP to solve randomly generated instances on the 15-attribute lattice are from 0.05 seconds (for an instance with 2 input queries) to 3.52 seconds (for an instance with 20 input queries).
-On the same lattice, when we employed HHRU, in took 597 seconds to solve an instance with only 2 input queries.
-For obvious reasons we did not attempt to solve larger instances with HHRU.
+With respect to the execution time, we observed a similar behavior when we solved numerous other instances of the problem, on 7-, 13- or 15-attribute lattices.
+For instances on the 13-attribute lattice, the execution time for the corresponding OVIP model ranged from 0.05 seconds (for an instance with 2 input queries) to 0.59 seconds (for an instance with

+20 input queries), while the execution time for HHRU on the same instances ranged from 2 seconds (for an instance with 2 input queries) to 265 seconds (for an instance with only 10 input queries).
+Comparable numbers when we used OVIP to solve randomly generated instances on the 15-attribute lattice range from 0.05 seconds (for an instance with 2 input queries) to 3.52 seconds (for an instance with 20 input queries).
+On the same lattice it took HHRU 597 seconds to solve an instance with only 2 input queries.
 The largest instance of the problem that we solved using OVIP is on a 17-attibute lattice (with 15 input queries), and it took about 2.64 seconds.
-In general, among all instances in our experiment, the overall computational requirements for solving the OVIP model is significantly less than those for the HHRUprocedure.
-As a result we are able to solve larger instances of the problem using our proposed integer programming approach.
+In general in our experiments, the overall computational requirements for solving the OVIP model were significantly less than those for HHRU.
+As a result, we are able to solve larger instances of the problem using our proposed IP approach.

-With respect to the quality of solution obtained via HHRU we had mixed observations, while, of course, the solution obtained via OVIP was consistently optimal in every instance.
+With respect to the quality of solutions obtained via HHRU we had mixed observations, while, of course, the solutions obtained via OVIP were consistently optimal for all instances.
 Similar to the results that we presented above, we observed in many other instances that the value of the solution obtained via HHRU is either identical to the optimal value or very close to it.
 But this behavior was not consistent among all instances.
 Indeed in one instance on the 7-attribute lattice the value of the solution obtained via HHRU (i.e., v(HHRU)) was as much as 584 folds larger than the corresponding optimal value (i.e., v(opt)) obtained via OVIP.
 See Table 5 for detailed information regarding several instances for the 7-attribute lattice where the HHRU procedure performed poorly.

-Upon further scrutiny we noticed that all instances in our experiment in which HHRU performed poorly had a common feature in their input data.
-In all these instances there were two or more input queries that shared a common parent.
-This led us to construct a general family of instances for which we are able to demonstrate that the HHRU procedure always performs poorly relative to the globally optimal solution returned by OVIP.
+Upon further scrutiny we noticed that all instances in which HHRU performed poorly had a common feature in their input data: All these instances had two or more input queries with a common parent.
+This led us to construct a general family of instances for which we can show that HHRU always performs poorly relative to the globally optimal solution returned by OVIP.
 We present this family of instances in the next subsection.